 citizenM hotels, the hotel chain set up by Mexx founder Rattan Chadha, have proved to be a hit with budget-yet-fashion conscious travellers and in 2014 London gets not one but two new citizenM hotels: citizenM Tower of London and citizenM St Paul's which along with citizenM Bankside (opened July 2012) bring the total in London to three - good news for anyone looking for affordable and stylish hotel rooms and free Wi Fi.
 The proposed citizenM St Paul's is a landmark 213,500 square foot luxury 246-bedroom hotel with a vast public area on the ground floor, close to the historic Smithfield Market.
 The hotel forms part of a £100m redevelopment of Citicape House at 61-65 Holborn Viaduct, EC1, which includes office space.
 The development will comprise basement, ground and lower ground floor levels with eight upper office storeys and ten upper hotel levels.
 With a lack of affordable luxury accommodation in the area, citizenM St Paul's fills a gap in the market.
 Construction starts in 2013, with an expected opening in the second half of 2014.

 IN THIS ARTICLE

 Hampton by Hilton London Waterloo

 M by Montcalm

 New Hotels in London

-From cheap budget accommodation to luxury 5 star hotels see our deals for hotels, including Thistle Euston Hotel London from 68% off.
+From cheap budget accommodation to luxury 5 star suites see our deals for hotels, including The Royal Horseguards - A Guoman Hotel from 43% off.